celestealexmoore/Foodly/README.md

 ## Description

-It's not alwasys an enjoyable experience to hunt for food recipes, especially if you have a limited number of ingredients available on hand.
-It can be worse, when you have dietary restrictions.
+It's not always an enjoyable experience to hunt for food recipes, especially if you have dietary restrictions.

-This application provides users with food recipe choices based on their selection of what they would like as ingredients and what they would like to exclude.
+This application provides users with food recipe choices based on those restrictions.

 ## User Story

     AS A User with Dietary restrictions
-    I WANT to provide a list of ingredients
-    SO THAT I can get recipe ideas
+    I WANT to search for recipes according to my needs SO THAT I can get great recipe ideas

 ## Acceptance Criteria

-    GIVEN that a user has started to enter an ingredient in the 'I want' field WHEN the user starts to type
+    GIVEN that a user is presented with dietary restricitons to choose from.
-    THEN the ingredient name is autocompleted with suggestions

-    GIVEN that a user has started to enter an ingredient in the 'I dont want' field WHEN the user starts to type
-    THEN the ingredient name is autocompleted with suggestions

-    GIVEN that a user has entered ingredient choices WHEN clicks on the 'Get My Recipe' button
-    THEN user should be presented with recipe choices.
+    WHEN the user clicks on the dietary restriction THEN the user should be presented with 50 recipe choices in cards.

-    GIVEN that a user has been presented with recipe choices WHEN the user is viewing the resulting recipes THEN the recipes should be presented in cards
+    GIVEN that a user has been presented with recipe choices WHEN the user favorites a recipe by clicking an icon inside the card THEN the recipes should be stored in localStorage, to be later viewed again.

+    GIVEN that a user wants to recall a recipe previously favorited WHEN the user clicks the 'My Favorites' button THEN the recipes stored will appear.

 ## Link to Deployed Website
 This site is hosted at:  https://celestealexmoore.github.io/Project-1/